prakashlab/template-weakly-reciprocal/README.md

 The *Citing* section of the repository's `README.md` file provides information for anyone interested in citing your work in an academic paper.
 You will need to replace all content in the section.
 If you would like to create a DOI for a snapshot release of your repository on Zenodo (see https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content#issuing-a-persistent-identifier-for-your-repository-with-zenodo for step-by-step instructions on how to do so), you should add the DOI to this section.

 The *Licensing* section of the repository's `README.md` file provides information for anyone interested in copying, modifying, or otherwise making use of the work provided by this project.
 You will need to replace the email address `lietk12@gmail.com` listed near the top of the Licensing section.
-You will also need to modify the name of the project `template-strongly-reciprocal` listed in each copyright statement.
+You will also need to modify the name of the project `template-weakly-reciprocal` listed in each copyright statement.
 If your project does not include any software, you should remove the *Software* subsection; if your project does not include any hardware, you should remove the *Hardware* subsection.
 You should also review everything in this section and determine if any other changes need to be made for your specific project.

 ### Customizing the `LICENSE` files